 There are no large cities in this remote watershed; the most populated are Tower, with 496 residents, and Orr, with 282.
 The total watershed population is 14,423, or 14 people per square mile.

 The Vermilion River watershed includes a portion of the Boundary Water Canoe Area Wilderness near Big Trout Lake.
 The BWCAW is roadless, undeveloped country that is interconnected with lakes, rivers and portages.
-Lake Vermillion itself is a unique lake, covering 39,271 acres and containing 365 islands.
+Lake Vermillion covers 39,271 acres and contains 365 islands.
 Its lakeshore features many cabins, homes, resorts and a casino.
 Recreation tourism is a prime economic driver; others include the forest industry, mining, and some farming.

-Land on Lake Vermillion’s southeast shores was purchased in 2010 for $18 million by the state of Minnesota from U.S. Steel.
+Land on Lake Vermilion’s southeastern shores was purchased in 2010 for $18 million by the state of Minnesota from U.S. Steel.
 The land is Minnesota’s newest state park.

 What's being done